How The CORONAVIRUS (COVID-19) Is Affecting Me & The Whole Self-Publishing Industry

 For the ones of you who are new to my blog, I’m Esther Rabbit, writer, content creator for authors and massive nerd.
 If you’re interested to know all the tips & tricks surrounding the process From Writing To Publishing Your Novel, you’re only a click away.

-Whilst still partially blinded by the shock of it all, I’d like everyone to know THIS is only the beginning of a crisis that, health implications aside, will impact every professional in every sector.
+Whilst still partially blinded by the shock of it all, I’d like everyone to know THIS is only the beginning of a crisis that, health implications aside, will impact every professional.
 No exceptions.
 For the time being and after speaking to fellow writers, all of our book sales have dropped dramatically.
 Because in order to pick up that book people need to be in the right mindset.
 Now they’re in alert mode, figuring what to make of all the red flags coming at them from literally everywhere.

 Working From Home During The Pandemic